Fevermap/fevermap/api/README.md

-# Fever Map API
+# Fevermap back-end (API)

+The back-end server is a simple Python Flask app with MariaDB database for storage.
+The back-end exposes an API at `https://fevermap.net/api/` which the front-end communicates with JSON calls.

 ## Development

-The API is a simple Python Flask server with MariaDB backend.
+To participate in the back-end development, you need Python skills and basic understanding of HTTP and JSON.

 To spin up a local development environment, simply run `docker-compose up --build`.
 The window will keep displaying the logs from the environments.

 To abort, press Ctrl+C. If you want to clear away the whole database volume before a fresh start, run `docker-compose down --remove-orphans --volumes`.

-Then the development server is running, you can browse it at http://localhost:9000 or more importantly, run `curl` or other requests against the API.
+When the development server is running, you can browse it at http://localhost:9000 or more importantly, run `curl` or other requests against the API.